threefoldtech/TFGRID/wiki/main/specs/substrate/smartContract/contract.md

 ## Footnote

-Sending the workloads encrypted to the chain makes sure that nobody except the destination Node can read the deployment's information as this can contain sensitive data.
+Sending the workloads encrypted to the chain makes sure that nobody except the user can read his deployment data, this also facilitates a way for the user to recreate his workload data from the chain.
 This way we also don't need to convert all the Zero OS primitive types to a Rust implementation and we can keep it relatively simple.